seo-myeong-jun-99/CumputerNetwork-TEAM-10/CONTRIBUTION.md

 - Handles turn switching between BLACK and WHITE
 - Manages game states (playing, win, draw)

-What it does:
-- Takes moves from players
-- Checks if they're valid
-- Decides if someone won or if it's a draw
-- Tells server what happened
 ### Woojin Kim
 - Implemented the entire `protocol.py`
   - Built HTTP request/response construction and parsing logic